otrv4/otrv4/otrv4.md

 It is also added when the stored message key that corresponds to messages that have not yet arrived is deleted (because the session has expired or because the storage of the message keys has been deleted).
-Those MAC keys are revealed in the first message sent of the next ratchet.
+Those MAC keys are revealed in the first message sent of the next ratchet or in the TLV type 1 that is sent when a session is expired.
 This allows forgeability of the data messages and consequent deniability of their contents.

 Furthermore, OTRv4 provides forward secrecy.
 A classical adversary that compromises the long-term secret keys of both parties cannot retroactively